Lena Hall: Career

-In 2014, Hall was cast as Yitzhak in the Broadway production Hedwig and the Angry Inch, (a role previously played off-Broadway by Miriam Shor) opposite Neil Patrick Harris, for which she won the Tony Award for Best Featured Actress in a Musical.
+In 2014, Hall was cast as Yitzhak in the Broadway production Hedwig and the Angry Inch, (a role previously played Off-Broadway by Miriam Shor) opposite Neil Patrick Harris, for which she won the Tony Award for Best Featured Actress in a Musical at the 68th Tony Awards.
 She left the role on April 4, 2015, after playing Yitzhak opposite Harris, Darren Criss, Michael C. Hall, Andrew Rannells and John Cameron Mitchell as Hedwig.
 In 2016, she was cast in the national tour of Hedwig, which opened on October 2, 2016, reprising her role as Yitzhak, and for one performance a week, playing the title role of Hedwig for a total of eight performances in Los Angeles and San Francisco, making her the first actor to play both roles in the same production.
 She played the roles in San Francisco and Los Angeles alongside Glee star Darren Criss.

-Following her run in Hedwig and the Angry Inch, Hall toured North America alongside Josh Groban on his "Stages" tour.
+Following her run in Hedwig and the Angry Inch, Hall toured North America alongside Josh Groban on his Stages Tour.

 On September 28, 2015, Hall released her first solo album, Sin & Salvation: Live At the Carlyle, featuring her renditions of songs from artists such as Led Zeppelin, Tori Amos, Hozier, and James Brown.
 The album was recorded at the Carlyle Hotel during Hall's musical show Sin & Salvation, which ran for two weeks.

 Her TV work include 9 episodes of All My Children in the role of Treena in 2009, Juicy Lucy in Good Girls Revolt (2015), the voice of Countess Coloratura/Rara in the 115th episode of My Little Pony: Friendship Is Magic, titled "The Mane Attraction".

-In 2016, Hall played a seductive yoga instructor in an episode of the HBO series Girls.
-She also performs the songs along with Tony Vincent for the fictional band "Dog Gone" in the 2015 PBS series Nature Cat.
+In 2016, Hall played Holly, a seductive yoga instructor in an episode of the HBO series Girls.
+She also performed the songs along with Tony Vincent for the fictional band "Dog Gone" in the 2015 PBS series Nature Cat.